desaintmartin/hlsprovider/README.md

 ###jwplayer 5/6 customization parameters:

-functional behavior can be tweaked by adding configuration keys :
+functional behavior can be tweaked by adding configuration keys as below:

     jwplayer("player").setup({
 	hls_debug : false,